 - Financial plan

-More detail-oriented plans also include a competitor analysis, SWOT analysis of current market conditions (including strengths, weaknesses, opportunities, and threats), operations plan, an analysis of the business's target market, and how you chose your branding.
+More detail-oriented plans also include a competitor analysis, a SWOT analysis of current market conditions (including strengths, weaknesses, opportunities, and threats), an operations plan, an analysis of the business's target market, and how you chose your branding.

 No matter which structure you use, each section is designed to answer one key question: "why our business will do (x)."

 So how do you convey your purpose in your business plan?
-Ideally, you'll want to convey your values, what you want to contribute to society and your business goals.
+Ideally, you'll want to convey your values, what you want to contribute to society, and your business goals.
 If your business has employees, you should also outline the working environment you want to give them.

 2. Focus on your business model